ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q. What is SOAP ?
+Q30.
+What is SOAP ?
 What are it's building blocks ?
 Ans.
 Simple Object Access Protocol is basically a ==format for sending messages over the internet, b/w programs==.
 * It is ==XML based==, and platform independent
 * Simple and extensible